TheDinosour/Chris_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fto_NLnq1OM?si=2Rw3Fly_OoWuwvHA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 # Summary:
-I put together all the parts in my project as shown in the two figure below.
+I put together all the parts in my project as shown in the two figure below by connecting my main glasses to my left and right temples using a 3d printed hinge, allowing me to freely move my glasses using super glue.
+Then I cut a hole in the right side of my temple so that I could super glue my pin headers and secure my Raspberry Pi onto my pin headers, after that I cut another hole into the side of my right temple, so that I could connect my camera to my Raspberry Pi.